Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 This pattern describes how $\pi$ is calculated with well-defined shapes without respect to units.
-In this pattern, we obtain $\pi$ from our calculations in Excel when we consider the region of interest for the indicator variable to be the union of the circle and square.
-**This is the pattern that you should try to replicate**
+In this pattern, we obtain $\pi$ from our calculations in Excel when we consider indicator variable to be equal to one when an experiment is within the union of the unit circle and square with side-length 2. **This is the pattern that you should try to replicate**

 #### Pattern 2.
 Unit Circle of Radius 2 and Square with Side Length 1

-This pattern describes a different region for monte carlo integration, as it fails to calculate $\pi$ as the circle surpasses the area of the square, and now it calculates the area of the square instead as the area of integration is defined through the greater of the two regions.
+This pattern describes a different region for Monte Carlo Integration, as it fails to calculate $\pi$ as the circle surpasses the area of the square, and now it calculates the area of the square instead as the area of integration is defined through the greater of the two regions. **This is a malignant pattern.**

 ## Entities, State Variables, and Scales